junyixu/junyixu.github.io/_posts/2018-11-27-Reading-PDF-cross-platform.md

 While playing football, the mobile phone screen had been trodden into terribly crashed by some guy in case I was unconscious. `%>_<%` This is the second time that the screen was broken, so I'm not going to change the screen;

-So, as far as I am concerned, the only purpose of having a mobile phone, is to receive messages from my stupid school who sends important messages by QQ??!!
+So, as far as I am concerned, the only purpose of having a mobile phone, is to receive messages from my stupid school who sends important notices only by that stupid tencent QQ??!!

 Um...still, using my dear Arch Linux is always more efficiently.